 Right Click CPS Test

-The right click CPS test measures how fast you can press the right mouse button.
+The right click CPS test, also known as a right click speed test, measures how fast you can press the right mouse button.
 Inside the click area the context menu is disabled, so every right click counts toward your score instead of popping up a menu and breaking your rhythm.

 0Clicks